garora/TDD-Katas/README.md

 ### TDD-Katas : Continued from [TDD-Kata practices](http://tddkatas.codeplex.com/)

 ### More flavors
+Lookig for implementation in your technology?
 There are more flavors of the repository:

  1. [TDD Katas in .NET Core](https://github.com/garora/TDD-Katas-NETCore)
  2. [TDD Katas in JavaScript](https://github.com/garora/TDD-Katas-NETCore)